 I would urge Steve Laufmann to leave the debate about biology to the biologists.
 I would never presume to critique his knowledge of “Creating Information Systems that Accelerate Business Evolution.”
 After all, he has published a book in that area (by his own publishing company, but still).

 After I wrote this post, Steve appeared on a podcast to repeat the arguments he made in his blog post.
-A 2:40, he says that “I don’t really take on the individual assertions [of my WSJ article].”
+A 2:40, he says that “I don’t really take on the individual assertions [of the WSJ article].”
 That’s too bad.
-Fortunately, another writer at Evolution News did, and I decided to respond to that one also.
+Fortunately, another writer at Evolution News tried to, and I decided to respond to that one also.

 Anyway, the many flaws, quirks, and glitches that I discuss in Human Errors are not my way of saying that the human body is an embarrassing disaster filled with nothing but mistakes.
 Our bodies are obviously beautiful and robust and our brains are incredibly intricate and powerful.
 But they are not perfect.
 The imperfections are very interesting and reveal important things about our past.
 They are scars from battles won in the great evolutionary struggle and each one tells us an interesting war story about why we are the way that we are.
 I hope you’ll enjoy this book as much as I enjoyed all the research that went into it!